envisionme/content_profile/README.txt

  * Putting file uploads on the registration form is not supported and probably won't work right.

+ * The CCK "Add more fields" feature is only working for users with javascript turned on in the registration form.
+Users without javascript won't be able to add more fields.
+Interested developers can find the related issue (in drupal itself) here: http://drupal.org/node/634984

 -----------------------
 Content Profile Tokens
 -----------------------